thomastay/threeSiblingProblem/README.md

 ## Features
 **Generating mode** - The program generates all possible N in a range that suit this problem.

-[still in progress] **Solving mode** - The program takes in a number and a string denoting which daughter is specified in the riddle (you have to tell it whether it is the eldest or youngest daugher)
+**Solving mode** - The program takes in a number and a string denoting which daughter is specified in the riddle (you have to tell it whether it is the eldest or youngest daugher)

 ## Building